 We are stronger together

-Anderson University is planning on a successful academic year on campus with a singular focus on protecting the health, safety and well-being of our students, faculty, staff and our greater community.
+Anderson University is continuing its 2020-2021 academic year on campus with a singular focus on protecting the health, safety and well-being of our students, faculty, staff and our greater community.

 The Journey Ahead represents the way we can love and care for ourselves and others by practicing personal responsibility and demonstrating servant leadership.